 Ensuring Fairness for Students Accused of Sexual Misconduct

-The new interim guidance requires that students receive a greater degree of due process and are treated more fairly during any college or university disciplinary proceedings.
+The new guidance requires that students receive a greater degree of due process and are treated more fairly during any college or university disciplinary proceedings.

 Some changes include: